Swayamvar (TV series): Rakhi Sawant

 Rakhi Sawant was the prospective bride of the first season.
 After the show, she caused huge controversy by splitting with the winner of the show, Elesh Parujanwala.

-Rakhi Sawant is a dancer and actress, who has appeared in such films as Main Hoon Na and Dil Bole Hadippa!.
+She is a dancer and actress, who has appeared in such films as Main Hoon Na and Dil Bole Hadippa!.
 She has also appeared in reality shows such as Nach Baliye and Bigg Boss.

-Rakhi Sawant is also very well known as the host of controversial chat show Rakhi Ka Insaaf.
+She is also very well known as the host of controversial chat show Rakhi Ka Insaaf.
 This show became prominent when a participant committed suicide after Rakhi had made comments about him, which made him lose his self-confidence.

 Rahul Mahajan

 Rahul Mahajan was the prospective groom of the second season.
 After the show, there had been reports that he had beaten his newly wedded wife Dimpy Mahajan.
 But, these proved to be false.

-Rahul Mahajan is the son of prominent politician, Pramod Mahajan, who came to fame, when his father was shot by his uncle.
+He is the son of prominent politician, Pramod Mahajan, who came to fame, when his father was shot by his uncle.
 Rahul Mahajan has been married once before to Shweta Singh, but they were divorced in 2008.

-Rahul Mahajan has appeared on many reality shows including Bigg Boss and Comedy Circus.
+He has appeared on many reality shows including Bigg Boss and Comedy Circus.